Decay of long-lived oscillations after quantum quenches in gapped interacting quantum systems

+The TEBD data show the beginning of a decay, consistent with the second Born results.
 In Figs~\ref{fig:2BADecay} and \ref{fig:2BADecay2} we show the behaviour of the staggered magnetization after quenches from thermal initial states.

 In Fig.~\ref{fig:2BADecay} we initialize the system in the thermal state of the non-interacting system at inverse temperature $J\beta_i=4$, which corresponds to the same energy density as in Fig.~\ref{fig:2BADecay_GSQuench}.
 We again observe decaying oscillations.
+In the inset in that figure, we estimate the decay time by fitting a decaying exponential $A\exp(-t/\tau)$ to the successive peak to peak amplitudes - the resulting decay time for this particular quench is $J\tau \sim 200$.
 Finally, in Fig.~\ref{fig:2BADecay2}, we consider a lower temperature $J\beta_i=10$, which corresponds to energy per site $\epsilon_{\rm Quench}\approx 0.0037$ and mean free path $\ell\approx 250$.

 Here the oscillations are seen to decay very slowly.